 - 68.1 In order to promote a common way of working and to integrate the Programme into the operation and administration of the Houses of Parliament, it is beneficial to agree certain technical, design and operational standards or ways of working.
-The Parties agree to comply and implement all Agreed Standards and procure that their staff and contractors do likewise. - 68.2 The Delivery Authority and the Corporate Officers have established a group ('the Standards Group') to work collaboratively to develop and agree such standards.
+The Parties agree to comply and implement all Agreed Standards (acknowledging that the Standards Group may agree derogations which are applicable to the Delivery Authority only) and procure that their staff and contractors do likewise. - 68.2 The Delivery Authority and the Corporate Officers have established a group ('the Standards Group') to work collaboratively to develop and agree such standards and any appropriate Delivery Authority derogations.
 The Parties shall agree as soon as reasonably practicable a procedure and terms of reference to be adopted by the Standards Group (Standards Procedure). - 68.3 The Delivery Authority and Corporate Officers have agreed that: - 68.3.1 any standards which are to Agreed Standards (or any amendments to existing Agreed Standards) shall be agreed by the Parties through the Standards Group in accordance with the Standards Procedure.
-The Standards Group shall be required to maintain a list of Agreed Standards and ensure that all such Agreed Standards are stored electronically in a single location accessible by both Parties; - 68.3.2 the Delivery Authority will adopt and comply with the Agreed Standards and, subject to Clause 68.4, will procure that its Delivery Contractors and Delivery Sub-Contractors do likewise in both the design and delivery of the Works; and
+The Standards Group shall be required to maintain a list of Agreed Standards (and approved Delivery Authority derogations) and ensure that all such Agreed Standards are stored electronically in a single location accessible by both Parties; - 68.3.2 the Delivery Authority will adopt and comply with the Agreed Standards (subject to any Delivery Authority derogations approved by the Standards Group) and,

-- 68.3.3 it is agreed that the Works will not be Complete unless they meet the Agreed Standards or unless there is an agreed derogation through the Standards Group. - 68.4 For the purposes of Clause 68.3.2, the Parties shall agree as soon as reasonably practicable a matrix to determine the appropriate and proportionate flow down of Agreed Standards to the Delivery Authority's Contractors and Delivery Sub-Contractors, having regard to the applicability of the Agreed Standard to the nature of the relevant works and/or services and/or physical or digital access requirements.
+- subject to Clause 68.4, will procure that its Delivery Contractors and Delivery Sub-Contractors do likewise in both the design and delivery of the Works; and - 68.3.3 it is agreed that the Works will not be Complete unless they meet the Agreed Standards or unless there is an agreed derogation through the Standards Group. - 68.4 For the purposes of Clause 68.3.2, the Parties shall agree as soon as reasonably practicable a matrix to determine the appropriate and proportionate flow down of Agreed Standards to the Delivery Authority's Contractors and Delivery Sub-Contractors, having regard to the applicability of the Agreed Standard to the nature of the relevant works and/or services and/or physical or digital access requirements.